IT Audit: Better Prevent Than Cure. Technical Product Audit

 What do we check?

-We check, in what way we are notified of any server crash and how quickly (within 30 seconds or an hour).
+We check server crash notifications and their rate (whether within 30 seconds or an hour).

 - access to system folders and files on the server: you should admit, that there is nothing exciting in case the user's downloads have no access restrictions;